 Bollards Can Be the Difference Between Life and Death

 Bollards are a proactive means of protecting a structure, and if they are capable of preventing even one injury or fatality, they are well worth it.
 Ideal Shield, a bollard industry leader, explained that Dunkin’ Donuts has employed bollards in stores across the country with good results.
 The spacing between the bollards should be no greater than five feet, to reduce a vehicle’s ability to travel between them and to increase the chance that multiple bollards can absorb the impact.
 They may be of tremendous value for retailers that have “drive-thrus” where vehicles are constantly traveling in close proximity to the store and would protect employees or patrons who are entering or exiting the establishment.

 If a retail business fails to take this step to protect its customers, it could be argued (as it was against Cumberland Farms) that the business ignored a known risk of storefront accidents and negligently placed patrons in harm’s way.
 After a storefront crash, it may be possible to hold both the negligent driver and the business that did not take reasonable steps to protect its customers liable for any injuries that victims suffered.
-For a free consultation about your unique situation with a North Carolina pedestrian accident attorney at Rhine Law Firm, P.C., please call (910) 772-9960.
+For a free consultation about your unique situation with a North Carolina car accident attorney at Rhine Law Firm, P.C., please call (910) 772-9960.

 Wilmington, NC 28403